J-pop: 1997–1999: Commercial peak

 The late 1990s saw the popularity of rock bands, such as Glay, Luna Sea, and L'Arc-en-Ciel, most of them related to the visual kei movement, though they later changed their style.
 At the time, rock musicians in Japan were absorbing kayōkyoku music after the genre vanished.
 Glay became especially successful, with massive exposure in the media, comparable to that of the most popular pop singers produced by Tetsuya Komuro.
 In July 1999, Glay played a concert to a record audience of 200,000 people at the Makuhari Messe, certified by Guinness World Records as the biggest solo concert in Japan.
 In July 1999, L'Arc-en-Ciel released two albums, Arc and Ray, at the same time; they sold over 3.02 million combined copies in the first week of release.

 X Japan announced their disbandment in September 1997 and their guitarist hide died in May 1998.
 His funeral had a record attendance of 50,000 people, breaking the record of Hibari Misora, whose funeral was attended by 42,000 people.
 After his death, his single "Pink Spider" and album Ja, Zoo were certified million-sellers by the Recording Industry Association of Japan.

 Johnny & Associates produced many all-male groups: SMAP, Tokio, V6, KinKi Kids and Arashi.
 SMAP hit the J-pop scene in a major way in the 1990s through a combination of TV "Tarento" shows and singles, with one of its singers, Takuya Kimura, becoming a popular actor commonly known as "Kimutaku" in later years.

 By the late 1990s, the girl group Speed was very popular; they announced their disbandment in 1999.
 The group returned to the music scene in 2008.
 Another all-female band, Morning Musume, produced by Tsunku, former leader of band Sharam Q became very popular, with a string of releases that were sales hits before even being released.
 The group's popularity gave origin to the Hello!
 Project.
 Following the pattern set a decade before by the 1980s all-female Onyanko Club, Morning Musume spawned several splinter bands.

-In the late 1990s and early 21st century, female singers such as Hikaru Utada, Ayumi Hamasaki, Misia, Mai Kuraki, and Ringo Shiina became chart-toppers who wrote their own songs or their own lyrics.
+In the late 1990s and early 21st century, female singers such as Hikaru Utada, Ayumi Hamasaki, Misia, Mai Kuraki, and Ringo Sheena became chart-toppers who wrote their own songs or their own lyrics.
 Hikaru Utada is the daughter of Keiko Fuji, a popular singer of the 1970s.
 Ayumi Hamasaki was made Utada's contemporary rival, though both women claimed the "competition" was merely a creation of their record companies and the media.

-Zeebra introduced hip hop music to Japanese mainstream music.
+Zeebra introduced hip-hop to Japanese mainstream music.
 In 1999, Zeebra was featured by Dragon Ash in their song titled "Grateful Days", which topped the Oricon charts.